Juniper/vqfx10k-vagrant/README.md

 This repository is a library of examples/demo using Vagrant and vqfx10K.
-Each example has its own directory and will contain at minima a Vagrantfile
+Each example has its own directory and will contain at least a Vagrantfile

+>during the beta, you have to install first both images, [instruction are available here](https://github.com/Juniper/vqfx10k-vagrant#install-box-file-locally) and [images are available here](https://github.com/Juniper/vqfx10k-vagrant/releases/tag/v0.1-alpha)

 To try an example, you just have to go inside a specific directory and do "vagrant up"
 ```